-Classically trained in piano as well as music theory from Gettysburg College, he has continued orchestration and composition studies with John David Earnest (with BWG in photo).
+Classically trained in piano as well as music theory from Gettysburg College, he continued orchestration and composition studies with John David Earnest (with BWG in photo).

 Grundstrom won Outstanding Emerging Artist in the 2013 DC Mayor's Arts Awards and has received six grants from the D.C.
 Commission on the Arts and Humanities, an agency supported in part by the National Endowment for the Arts.
 His awards also include Encore from American Composers Forum, ASCAPLUS from ASCAP and Composers Assistance Program from the American Music Center.
 He has received four Peer Awards from Television, Internet, & Video Association of DC (TIVA-DC) including a Gold Peer Award for Children of Zeus – a 46-minute work for chorus and orchestra commissioned by Maestro Jeffrey Dokken and the Symphony Orchestra of Northern Virginia, CoroAllegro and St Marie’s Choral Arts.